Blackheart: Kid Blackheart

-Kid Blackheart settled in New York, but he could not stay hidden forever.
-Subjected to another assassination attempt, he would have perished if not for Jaine Cutter and her Breathing Gun.
-Jaine and the Antichrist fled but were again trapped by a group of mindless minions.
+Kid Blackheart is an incarnation of the Antichrist, created by devil worshippers via selective breeding.
+After learning of the cult, Zadkiel kills all of its members to prevent the apocalypse from coming to pass.
+However, Kid Blackheart manages to escape.
+After facing another assassination attempt, Kid Blackheart is saved by Jaine Cutter.
+Cutter and Kid Blackheart fled but were again trapped by a group of mindless minions.
 Hellstorm, also tracking the boy so that he might kill him, ended up having no choice but to defend him from his attackers.
 Kid Blackheart ran, but did not get far before encountering Daniel Ketch.
-Snatching the boy from the streets and delivering him back to his saviors, Ketch was not surprised to see his brother, Johnny Blaze, and his Caretaker already in their company.
-Ketch explained how he made a deal with the devil to keep the boy safe in exchange for the keys to Heaven to stop Zadkiel.
+Ketch explains that he made a deal with the devil to keep the boy safe in exchange for the keys to Heaven to stop Zadkiel.